 - Low brand trust due to 2017 scandal

 Kaspersky security features

 Kaspersky’s malware scanner has been tested as recently as fall of 2020 by major testing labs.
-It performed extremely well, capturing 100% of zero-day malware and 100% of widespread malware, with fewer false positives than closest competitor Norton.
+It performed extremely well, capturing 100% of zero-day malware and 100% of widespread malware, with fewer false positives than a close competitor Norton.